 * Can you record any error messages received?

-Kronos runs in the browser but you need to access it with a computer running Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP or Apple MAC OS-X 10.6.
-Keep in mind that OS looses support over time and will have exploits so updates/patches can cause Kronos to fail.
+Kronos runs in the browser and to access the login or log-on page, you need a computer running Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP or Apple MAC OS-X 10.6.
+Keep in mind that OS loses support over time and will have exploits so updates/patches can cause Kronos to fail.

 Be sure that you have your popup blocker on LOW if you need to have it enabled or whitelist the path to Kronos to prevent errors.
 If you have the Google Toolbar installed, be sure to whitelist Kronos there as well or disable its popup blocker function.